kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 The time to which some form of [hydration](#hydration) has finished adding event listeners with most of the functionality **ready**.

 - Event handlers are registered for most visible page elements
-- **The page responds to user interactions within 50 milliseconds**.
+- **The page responds to user interactions within 50 milliseconds**

-### First Contentful Paint (FCP) {#fcp}
+### First contentful paint (FCP) {#fcp}

 The time to display content from when the page starts loading (e.g server initially responds, so this does not include the time to establish a connection).
 If SSR this is the time it takes to produce the HTML string and if doing purely client side rendering then the time it takes for the JS to start running and produce the elements).
+This also includes initial layout working and image rendering.

+### Time to first byte (TTFB) {#ttfb}

+How long it takes for the server to initially respond.
+If streaming this is the time to the first chunk.
+If not (aka buffering) this is the time for the content to be prepared and sent (aka a full SSR).
+Normally a measure of the hosting server rather.

 ### No-JS / zero JS {#zero-js}

-Something which runs with no JS running ever.
-This includes 3rd party scripts.
+Something with no JS running **ever**.
+This includes [3rd party scripts](#3rd-party-scripts).
 Again most pages require some form of JS, something that runs no JS is not necessarily better.

+### Sprinkles

+Using JS to add interactivity to certain parts of a server rendered UI in small amounts.
+(This is not [progressive-enhancement](#progressive-enhancement) as it doesn't require implement server functionality)

 ### 3rd party scripts